PX4/PX4-user_guide/en/frames_multicopter/holybro_x500V2_pixhawk5x.md

    _Figure 3_: Payload holder assembled

 1. The next is to go for atthacing the top plate to the payload holder.
-   You will need the parts as shown in
+   You will need the parts as shown in Figure 4.
    ![Materials to attach top plate](../../assets/airframes/multicopter/x500_V2_holybro_pixhawk5x/Topplate_holder_stuff.png)

    _Figure 4_: Needed Materials